peter36/peter36.github.io/_posts/2016-02-05-Use-kdiff3-as-Git-difftool.md

 categories: git cheatsheet blog
 ---

-# Use kdiff3 as the diff tool

 Git's difftool can be customized.
-I prefer to use kdiff3 (which also runs on Windows), because it can do 3 way file comparison.
+My favorite program is kdiff3 (which also runs on Windows), because it can do 3 way file comparison and is very useful during code merge.
+Here are the steps to install and customize it for Git (on Ubuntu).

 ## 1. Install kdiff3

 {% highlight bash %}
 sudo apt-get install kdiff3
-{% endhighlighter %}
+{% endhighlight %}

 ## 2. Change font for kdiff3